Geraldine in DeKalb County, Alabama — The American South (East South Central)

 No one knows for sure how Geraldine got its name.
 Some say it was named for a lovely Indian maiden.
 The first official record was on September 5, 1882 when Mr. William A. Johnson applied for the location of a new post office.
 The record of the post office shows that the name "Lee" was written on the first application, but was marked through and the name Geraldine was written.
 The Town of Geraldine was incorporated in 1956.
 The first city officials were: Mayor: Raymond Upton: Councilman: D.G.
 Morrow, Ernest Upton, T.A.
 Guest, V.W.
 Martin, and Leroy Porter: and Town Clerk: Verlon Masters.
 The Volunteer Fire Department was organized in 1958 with Arthur Porter as the first Fire Chief.

 Erected 2010 by Alabama Tourism Department and the Town of Crossville.

 Location.
 34° 21.746′ N, 86° 0.334′ W. Marker is in Geraldine, Alabama, in DeKalb County.
 Marker is on Alabama Route 75 0.1 miles east of Main Street (Alabama Route 227), on the right when traveling north.
+Marker is located in front of the Geraldine Town Hall.
 Touch for map.
-Marker is located in front of the Geraldine Town Hall.
 Marker is at or near this postal address: 41343 Hwy 75, Geraldine AL 35974, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 26, 2014, by David J Gaines of Pinson, Alabama.
-This page has been viewed 407 times since then.
+It was originally submitted on December 26, 2014, by David J Gaines of Pinson, Alabama.
+This page has been viewed 472 times since then and 28 times this year.
 Photos: 1, 2, 3. submitted on December 26, 2014, by David J Gaines of Pinson, Alabama. • Bernard Fisher was the editor who published this page.